qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 P(s|MOI=1): the distribution of the number of non-upsA DBLα types sequenced given MOI = 1, which is empirically available.
 - **Serial convolutions** of this distribution: from P(s|MOI=1) to P(s|MOI=2), P(s|MOI=3), etc.
 - **Bayes’ rule** to get P(MOI=i|s), which requires the specification of a prior distribution of MOI.
 We examined negative binomial distributions with a wide range of parameter value and a uniform distribution.
 The MOI estimation is not sensitive to the prior distribution of MOI.
 We use a uniform prior in this work.
 - From individual to the population level MOI distribution, we either **pool the maximum a posteriori MOI estimate for each sampled individual**, or **use the technique called mixture distribution**.
+More details can be found in [Tiedje and Zhan et al, 2023](https://www.medrxiv.org/content/early/2023/05/19/2023.05.18.23290210.full.pdf)

 ## Applying the Bayesian Formulation of MOI estimation to New Datasets
 There are two R scripts in the folder **[scripts](https://github.com/qzhan321/Bayesian-formulation-varcoding-MOI-estimation/tree/main/scripts)**.